sagify

 Voila!
 That's a proof that this Machine Learning model is going to be trained and deployed on AWS SageMaker successfully.
 Now, go to the Usage section in Sagify Docs to see how to train and deploy this Machine Learning model to AWS SageMaker!

-Push Docker Image to AWS ECS
+Push Docker Image to AWS ECR

-If you have followed all the steps of Getting Started, run sagify push src
+If you have followed all the steps of Getting Started, run sagify push

 Create S3 Bucket